 Before installing the whole house fan, make sure there is enough ventilation in the attic.
 Air that is being pulled from inside the house must also be pushed out through the attic’s soffit, gable, roof or ridge vents.
 If there isn’t enough ventilation, you can cause structural issues with the roof, or the fan won’t operate as efficiently as it should.
 Calculate the square inch opening for the whole house fan, and make sure you have at least that much area in attic vents as well.

 Installing the fan in a central location is best.
 I put mine at the top of my stairs in the center of my house such that it’s about the same distance from each window.
-If the fan is located in a distant part of the house, it may not efficiently exchange the air throughout the house because it will pull more air through the closer windows.
-That’s not to say it won’t work, but it won’t work as well.
+If the fan is located in a distant part of the house, it may not efficiently exchange the air evenly because it will pull more air through the closer windows.
+That’s not to say it won’t work, but you’ll only want to open the windows just a little that are closest to the fan.

 I chose a belt driven unit because they tend to be quieter than a direct drive unit.
 Direct drive motors have to spin faster (rpm) than a belt and pulley system.
 This can create quite a bit of motor noise in addition to vibration noise.
-The belt will need to be changed, but only after several years of heavy use.
+Because of the noise, you don’t want to install it right outside a bedroom.

 I also installed louvers that open when the fan turns on and automatically close when the fan turns off.
 They are gravity operated and work nicely.
 There was a small amount of adjusting that needed to be performed on the spring to help the louvers open when the fan turns on.
 If you don’t adjust it right, the louvers might not close when the fan turns off, or they may not open all the way when the fan turns on.